Heeten/hello-monorepo-bazel/src/03_rust_lib_binary_linked_to_cpp_lib.md

 load("@rules_rust//rust:defs.bzl", "rust_binary", "rust_library")

 rust_binary(
-    #We are going to call the target/binary randint
+    #We are going to call the target/binary summation
-    name = "randint",
+    name = "summation",
     #The list of src files it needs (just main.rs)
     srcs = ["main.rs"],
     #Any libraries/crates it depends on, for now we'll leave this blank